A study day for venesection teams

 1000 The Fernau Lecture 2018: Explaining Haemochromatosis (45)

-An eminent consultant haematologist, Prof John Porter has agreed to present The Fernau Lecture.
-The lecture is given each year to a healthcare professional audience by an invited expert.
-The lecture is delivered in recognition of the work of Guy and Janet Fernau who founded The Haemochromatosis Society, and Janet’s subsequent 25 years as a trustee.
+Eminent consultant haematologist Prof John Porter has agreed to present The Fernau Lecture.
+The lecture is given each year to a healthcare professional audience by an invited expert in recognition of the work of Guy and Janet Fernau MBE who founded The Haemochromatosis Society in 1990.

 This year The Fernau Lecture is “Explaining Haemochromatosis” and is specifically aimed at nursing professionals with a role caring for haemochromatosis patients.
 The lecture will be followed by a Q&A session.